We love our island and do our utmost to maintain its culture and traditions. We love to share our knowledge about the island.

-We have set up a voluntary visitor payback scheme to channel funds, through Inishbofin Conservation Initiative, into local conservation projects such as tree planting, creating early cover for corncrakes, sowing winter oats for birds and eradicating invasive plants.
+We have set up a voluntary visitor payback scheme to channel funds, through Inishbofin Nature Trust, into local conservation projects such as tree planting, creating early cover for corncrakes, sowing winter oats for migrating birds.

 We participate in the Inishbofin Clean Coast clean up annually.
 We also promote the 2 Minute Beach Clean to our guests.

 Through our Ecotourism Ireland training network we are participating in creating a Biodiversity Action Plan for Inishbofin to protect and enhance the unique biodiversity of the island.

 Pat Coyne, owner and manager of the Dolphin Hotel, has completed a FETAC Level 5 Introduction to Organic Production course and the new GLAS (Green Low-carbon Agri-environment Scheme) training in environmental practices and standards.

 Together with the Birdwatch Corncrake Field Worker, he set up the Inishbofin Meadow Restoration project, to encourage farmers to grow hay meadows, important for corncrake habitat.
 He has volunteered on the dune restoration project many times and during the terrible storms of 2014 he donated 2 diggers and a dumper to the work to save the North Beach and the lagoon of Loch Bo Finne.